0x1un/dell-5559/README.md

 # How to use

-Clone this repo or visit the releases tab.
+Clone this repo

 # Post-Install

-* This computer does not need USB inject all or any of the USB patches in config.
-Do not inject or patch anything.
+* This computer does not need any of the USB patches in config.
+USB Inject works but you need to patch the SSDT to properly show internal/external.
 * This computer functions better with a generated SSDT for power management.
 Battery life is the same as Windows.
 * Backlight SSDT needs to be generated before it will work.
 * Install CodecCommander to S/L/E